StudentEng2016/CENG315.Project2/README.md

 1. Introduction
 ===============

+As we are stepping into the 21st century, industrialization is reaching new heights which indeed is giving birth to various problem that could be anywhere.
+For this reason technologist have being working to figure out all this technical issues and farmbot is one of that.

-An open source automated farming device which operates like a 3D printer.
-But instead of extruding plastic, its tools are seed injectors, watering nozzles, sensors etc.
+FarmBot is an open source automated farming device which operates like a 3D printer.
+But instead of extruding plastic, its tools are seed injectors, watering nozzles, sensors etc. The techincal report is going to address some the problems the agricultural industry faces, such as loss of money, inefficiency of some equipment and exploitation of resources.
+The device is going to be more economical and ecofriendly unlike other conventional agricultural  equipment being used.

 \pagebreak

 2. Project Description
 ======================